 \subsubsection{Noise}

-The measurement noise was simulated by adding Gaussian white noise to the modulated signal.
-The inversion results are obtained for two different magnitudes of the noise.
-With the lower noise level, the signal-to-noise ratio (SNR) of the simulated data was 20 dB, and with the higher one it was 12 dB.
+The measurement noise was simulated by adding a constant noise level relative to the maximum signal amplitude (Peak SNR).
+The inversion results are obtained for two different magnitudes of the noise; with the lower noise level, the signal-to-noise ratio (SNR) of the simulated data was 20 dB and with the higher one, it was 12 dB.
 The higher SNR is motivated by the observations of the CONSERT team suggesting that the main signal peak of the measurement was found to have at least 20 dB SNR with respect to noise peaks \cite{Kofman2015}.
-The lower SNR has been set based on recent numerical and experimental modelling studies \cite{Sorsa2019,Eyraud2020analog,sorsa2021analysis} suggesting that an SNR above 10 dB might be sufficient for reconstructing the internal permittivity of a complex-structured asteroid analogue and that such an accuracy between a numerically modelled field and a laboratory measurement can be achieved experimentally.
-The experimental setup in Table \ref{tab:signal_configurations} was implemented for both noise 20 and 12 dB noise cases.
+The lower SNR has been set based on recent numerical and experimental modelling studies \cite{Sorsa2019,Eyraud2020analog,sorsa2021analysis} suggesting that a SNR above 10 dB might be sufficient for reconstructing the internal permittivity of a complex-structured asteroid analogue and that such an accuracy between a numerically modelled field and a laboratory measurement can be achieved experimentally.
+The experimental setup in Table \ref{tab:signal_configurations} was implemented for both 20- and 12-dB noise cases.